by Stephanie Murray

 - no advertising of breast-milk substitutes and other related products to the public: this can relate to advising on products such as pumps, nipple creams etc with clients and promoting companies that adhere to the code is preferred practice.
 Important also not to recommend any particular brand of formula to the formula feeding mother.

-- no free samples to mothers or their families: Again, here be mindful of the companies we as health carers obtain feeding accessory products from and provide families with such as nipple shields/creams, latch aids etc. Also included here would be to involved with events such as baby fairs that supply mothers and their families with loads of free samples.
+- no free samples to mothers or their families: Again, here be mindful of the companies we as health carers obtain feeding accessory products from and provide families with such as nipple shields/creams, latch aids etc. Consider if these companies are code-compliant and the claims that they make – eg. are the claims they make about healing cracked nipples clinically proven ?
+Also included here would be to involved with events such as baby fairs that supply mothers and their families with loads of free samples.

 - no promotion of products, i.e. no product displays, posters, calendars, or distribution of promotional materials.
 This encourages brand recognition and a means of gaining media exposure and what better way than to get a well-respected person endorsing or being photographed with your product or logo.
 Individuals sharing information online or on social media in relation to products within the scope of the code is also a violation.
 It is very difficult to keep up to date with all companies that are code compliant as this is ever changing as companies merge and acquire subsidiaries. it is important to be aware that companies that maybe code compliant but owned by a code violating company that they are to be considered the same of the parent company.
 A heightened awareness prior to sharing information online is advised.